Chinese in Northwest America Research Committee (CINARC)

 At the beginning of the 20th century, the Baohuanghui (Chinese Empire Reform Association, CERA) in British Columbia produced two photo montages which, if they reflect reality, constitute the earliest visual evidence that Chinese women in North America had begun to form organizations of their own.
 Considering that in China, and overseas communities as well, women of the middle and upper classes had traditionally stayed in the background of public life and, indeed, rarely left their homes, the Women's Empire Reform Association would seem to have been a breakthrough -- evidence that the forces of progressive thought and western values had begun to change the way that Chinese Canadian (and, presumably, Chinese American) women related to the world.

-Vancouver & New Westminster 1904
+Vancouver & New

 Now, these pictures are not intrinsically implausible.
 Both Victoria and Vancouver (with nearby New Westminster) held a good many wealthy and sometimes progressive Chinese men.
 The ladies in the photos, who all are identified in captions underneath (see the next article), were the wives and daughters of those men.
 If such well-to-do ladies had been white or, if white, not married to Chinese men, they would have appeared often in newspapers as attendees at fashionable receptions and as organizers of charitable events.
-Moreover, we know that in San Francisco in 1902, the Baohuanghui had already sponsored a lecture by a patriotic Chinese girl, Sieh King King 薛锦琴, that was attended by many Chinese women in the company of their husbands and fathers [Note 1].
+Moreover, we know that in San Francisco in 1902, the Baohuanghui or BHH had already sponsored a lecture by a patriotic Chinese girl, Sieh King King 薛锦琴, that was attended by many Chinese women in the company of their husbands and fathers [Note 1].

 The Ladies of the Empire Ladies Reform Association - who were they?